j-mateo/j-mateo.github.io/_posts/2015-06-21-adding-toolbar-and-navigation-drawer-all-activities-android.md

 Any activity that wants to opt out from having a toolbar just needs to override the useToolbar method and return false.

 ### What's Next?
 That's it for part one of the tutorial, folks.
-In part two, we will look at different ways to style our toolbar the navigation view.
+In part two, we will look at different ways to style our toolbar and the navigation view.